Piano quintet : piano quintet

 Contents note: I. Overture -- II.
 Intermezzo -- III.
 Scherzo -- IV.
 Chaconne with variations.

-Dedication note: Written for Australian String Quartet
+Written for: Australian String Quartet

 Commission note: John Bishop Memorial Commission for 2004